billyrigdon/RigdonOS/README.md

 ## Prerequisites

 ###### At a minimum, you will need to have npm and node.js installed on your machine.
-To take advantage of the automated build script you will also need to have docker installed.
+It is recommended install Docker as well and run the app in a container.

 &nbsp;